-To avoid re-deploying the package each time there is a change in the script/installation logic, we would recommend calling a centralized
+To avoid re-deploying the package each time there is a change in the script/installation logic, we would recommend calling a central

 script and then use the bootstrapper script (located locally on each server) solely as a bootstrapper to establish credentials and execute

-the centralized installation logic script.
+the central installation logic script.
 The local bootstrapper script could look like this:

 In this case we are from each server connecting a share located on \\AcmeServer\CitrixAdm$,

 where there is a script called Controller.fsh in the "Installers" folder in the root.